 His clients include a range of companies and businesses of all sizes and individuals.
 He has specialised in contract advice, commercial advice, contract disputes, commercial litigation and debt recovery for 25 years in the Federal Court, Supreme Court, District Court and Magistrates Court.
 He also specialises in building and construction cases including mediation and arbitration.

-For 20 years Marcus has represented financial institutions including United Credit Union Limited, now United Community, in debt recovery litigation in the Supreme Court, District Court and Magistrates Court involving debts of all sizes.
-He has also represented the Bank of Melbourne, the Bank of Queensland and large national mortgage insurer MGICA.
+For 20 years Marcus has represented financial institutions including United Credit Union now Beyond Bank Australia, in debt recovery litigation in the Supreme Court, District Court and Magistrates Court involving debts of all sizes.
+He has also represented the Bank of Melbourne, the Bank of Queensland, National Australia Bank and large national mortgage insurer MGICA.

-Marcus has represented football players, coaches and clubs in a range of sports law matters for 20 years including court cases, contract negotiations and disputes and general legal advice and representation.
+Marcus has represented AFL and WAFL football players, coaches and clubs in a range of sports law matters for 20 years including court cases, disciplinary hearings, contract negotiations and disputes and general legal advice and representation.

-In music he has acted in complex contract disputes involving high profile rock bands including for members of UK rock giants Status Quo and Australian rock legends, The Angels.
+In music he has acted in complex contract disputes involving high profile rock bands including for members of UK rock giants Status Quo and Australian rock legends, The Angels and The Divinyls.

 After working in the Perth office of Freehills, one of Australia's largest law firms and later becoming a partner in a mid sized law firm, Gibson and Gibson (now Slater & Gordon), Marcus Ahern decided to set up his own practice in order to achieve significant cost savings which are then able to be passed on to his clients.